baggepinnen/MatrixProfile.jl/README.md

 If `dist` is provided, a generic (slow) method is used.
 If `dist` is not provided and the inputs `A,B` are one dimensional vectors of numbers, a fast method is used.
 The fast method handles long time series, `length(A) = length(B) = 100k` takes less than 30s.

+If the time-series is sampled very fast in relation to the time scale on which interesting things happen, you may try the function [`resample(T, fraction::Real)`](https://juliadsp.github.io/DSP.jl/stable/filters/#DSP.Filters.resample) to reduce the amount of data to process.
+Example, `resample(T, desired_samplerate/original_samplerate)`.

 ## Motif grouping
 Using the fake data from the example above, we can do
 ```julia